Skip to main content

 Current Condition Tab

 The current condition tab is where you define the current state of the roadways involved in your project.
-You will need to populate the roadway information and details for each Segment and Intersection included in your project.
+You will need to populate the roadway information and details for each existing Segment and Intersection included in your project.
 This is done by filling out each field listed under each Segment or Intersection listed in the left sidebar of the screen.

 Roadway Details